 If your GP surgery is closed, and you need urgent GP care, you should call a GP out-of-hours service.

-What happens at the ED
+When you arrive at the ED

+The sickest people will be seen first.
 The ED is not run on a first-come, first-served basis.
-The sickest people will be seen first.

 If you need special help because of a physical or mental disability, let us know.